 Most cases of campylobacter infection come from poultry.
-About 50% of the chicken sold in the UK carries the bacteria.
+Recent studies have found over 50% of the chicken sold in the UK carries the bacteria.

-Campylobacter poisoning can cause tummy pain, severe diarrhoea, and sometimes vomiting for between two and five days.
+Campylobacter poisoning can cause tummy pain, severe diarrhoea, and sometimes vomiting for between 2 and 5 days.

 Find out more about the symptoms of food poisoning.